• S&P 500: 5599.3 +27.23 +0.49%

 When you’re looking to invest in commercial real estate, you’ll find that there are many benefits to choosing to use a net lease instead of a gross lease.
 These two types of leases are normally considered opposites.

 A gross lease involves a predetermined amount that a tenant pays so that they can use a space.
-It doesn’t change based on operating expenses, because the landlord is generally responsible for those costs.
-Conversely, a net lease lets the landlord pass operating expenses over to the tenant.
+It doesn’t change based on operating expenses like insurance or maintenance, because the landlord is responsible for those costs.
+On the other hand, a net lease lets the landlord pass operating expenses over to the tenant.

 There are three levels of net leases: single, double, and triple.
 These categories are also referred to as N, NN, and NNN leases.
 Each tier passes additional expenses onto the tenant, absolving the property owner of more and more risk as the levels increase.